-Groupe SEB operates in nearly 150 countries with a unique portfolio of almost 30 leading brands, including Tefal, Rowenta, Moulinex, Imusa, Lagostina, and Rochedo, which are marketed and sold through a multi-format retail approach.
-Since its creation, the group has been a key player in everyday revolutions thanks to its innovative products which change the daily lives of consumers all over the world.
+Groupe SEB operates in nearly 150 countries with a unique portfolio of almost 30 leading brands, including Tefal, Rowenta, Moulinex, Imusa, Lagostina, and Rochedo.
+Each is marketed and sold through a multi-format retail approach.
+Since its creation, the Group has been a key player in everyday revolutions thanks to its innovative products which change the daily lives of consumers all over the world.

 The story of Groupe SEB began in 1857 with the creation of the Antoine Lescure company in the Burgundy region of France.
 Starting life as a tinware business specializing in buckets, watering cans, and kitchen utensils, the company took a major stride forward in 1953 when it launched the pressure cooker, giving it a new national dimension and changing a fundamental habit of the French people: the way they cooked.

 Groupe SEB deploys a long-term strategy focused on innovation, international development, competitiveness, and service to clients.
 Multi-cultural and multi-creative, the company’s 33,000 employees around the world share the same values and commitment to sustainable development, sense of professionalism, and passion for innovation.

 Philippe Martelo, Director of Finance Information Technology at Groupe SEB, shares more:

 Today we are the world reference in Small Domestic Equipment, being the number one in various different product categories and in numerous geographic areas, and we aim to be the global benchmark in our Industry.
 Our purpose is to make daily life simpler and more wonderful for consumers throughout the world, by creating new products and services that meet people’s current needs and anticipate their individual aspirations and desires.
 I think these aspects of our purpose, as well as our mission to create lasting value by making strong profitability a priority, are something we share with Board International!